 Robertson’s coaching career began as the assistant secondary coach with Tennessee for two seasons (2007-08).
 In 2008, the Titans secondary boasted three Pro Bowl selections, including CB Cortland Finnegan, S Chris Hope and S Michael Griffin.
 Overall, Tennessee defensive backs collected 19 interceptions, which ranked second in the NFL in interceptions by a secondary.
 In Robertson’s first season assisting with the secondary, the Titans improved from 27th to 10th in pass defense and from 32nd to fifth in overall yardage allowed.

-Robertson served as the Titans’ director of player development from 2003-2006.
-He spent those four years assisting players with their career transition into and out of the NFL through continuing education, financial education and dealing with family matters through player programs.
-Robertson and his staff won the Winston and Shell Award in 2006 for their innovation and commitment to player development in the NFL.
+Robertson served as the Titans director of player development from 2003-06.
+He spent those four years assisting players with their career transition into and out of the NFL through continuing education, financial education and administering player programs.
+Robertson and his staff earned the Winston and Shell Award in 2006 for their innovation and commitment to player development in the NFL.